ISSN : 2527-4031

 2.1.
 Title: The title must shortly, concisely, clearly, not more than 14 words and show overview of the article.
 It is made in capital letters, center, times new roman, 14 point font and bold.
 There is double line spacing throughout between the title and the author's name.
 The sub-title of the article is formatted as bold with Arabic numerals without underline on the sentence.

 2.2.
 Author Name and Affiliation: Please clearly indicate the given name(s) and family name(s) of each author.
 The authors' affiliation and email addresses should be write below the names in single line spacing.
 The authors can be more than one name.
 They are written in a row and separated by comma.
 The first author (first name) should not be abbreviated if author’s name consists of two words.
 If the author's name only one word, in the online version (HTML) will be written in two words that contain the same name (repeatedly) for the purposes of indexing metadata (Camdali & Tunc, 2006; Fridman, 2008).
 The responsible or corresponding author must specially marked "(*)".
 It is intended to make communication related to the article.
 Contact number and email address corresponding author written on the bottom, align left, on the first page of the article.

 2.3.
 Abstract: It should contain a brief description of the whole of article.
 It consists of the introduction, legal issues, purposes of the study or research, the research methods and the results of the study or conclusions.
 Abstract should be written in Times New Roman, italics letters, 10 size font, and single spaced.
-Authors must provide an abstract between 150 up to 200 words, and it is made in one paragraph.
+Authors must provide an abstract of no more than 200 words, and it is made in one paragraph.
 The keywords are typed below the abstract, not more than five words and written in italic letter.